replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 ======================

 The Replicated Platform distributes your software to your customers.
-To do this, it needs to know about your application, it's customers, and the files you're shipping to them.
+To do this, it needs to know about your application, its customers, and the files you're shipping to them.
 We talk about those files as a release.

 Every release is built around a Helm chart, and that's all it needs.
 If you've